mfarache/jekyll-now/_posts/2017-4-23-Monitoring-docker-containers-grafana.md

 ## 3.1 Configure Grafana.
 Add datasource
  Fire your browser and hit http://localhost:3000 with credentials <admin> and password <changeme>

- Add a prometheus datasource, the defaults are ok as we running prometheus in localhost:9090.
-Use local (not proxy otherwise Grafana will get 502 Errors when requesting status test page).
+ Add a Prometheus datasource, the defaults are ok as we running prometheus in localhost:9090.
+Use local (not proxy otherwise [Grafana][8] will get 502 Errors when requesting status test page).
 We will run without any HTTP or security as

 ## 3.2 Configure Grafana.
 Import Dashboards